sodiumbased/deep_learning_nn/README.md

 ## The Cost Function

 Again, since the output of each neuron in the neural network *a<sub>j</sub><sup>(4)</sup> ϵ* [0, 1] , it is much better to use a logarithmic cost function than simply taking the squared difference between the network output and the training label.
-More specifically, when *y<sub>j</sub> = 1* for some j ϵ [1,m] given m training sets (or images in this case), the cost function is *-ln h<sub>θ</sub>(x)* where if *h<sub>θ</sub>(x)* approaches 0, which is where we don't want it to be, cost will approach infinity.
+More specifically, when *y<sub>j</sub> = 1* for some j ϵ [1,m] given m training sets (or images in this case), the cost function is *-ln h<sub>θ</sub>(x)* where if *h<sub>θ</sub>(x)* approaches 0, which is the opposite of the desired result, cost will approach infinity.
 Similarly, when *y<sub>j</sub> = 0*, the cost is modeled as *-ln (1 - h<sub>θ</sub>(x))*, where as *h<sub>θ</sub>(x)* approaches 1, cost approaches infinity.
 Furthermore, in order to prevent overfitting, a phenomenon that occurs when the parameters in the neural work are too large, resulting in some complex but unnecessary decision boundaries (the curves describing how the network makes decisions i.e. in "one versus all" classification scenarios) that only fits the training data well but fails to extrapolate when processing examples outside of the training set.
 As a result, the average size of each parameter (except *θ<sub>0</sub>*'s) must also be taken into consideration into the cost of the network, multiplied by some constant *λ ϵ ℝ*.
 This practice is known as regularization.
 Here is the compounded cost function:

 !["cost function"](https://github.com/sodiumbased/deep_learning_nn/blob/master/report_images/cost.png)
-*The cost function quantifies the average loss in training when compared to the actual training labels over every training set (regularization included)*
+*The cost function, denoted as J(θ), quantifies the average loss in training when compared to the actual training labels over every training set (regularization included)*

 !["cost graph"](https://github.com/sodiumbased/deep_learning_nn/blob/master/report_images/cost_graph.png)
 *Logarithmic cost function visualized*

 ## Backpropagation

 This is the heart of this project where we find the right thetas such that the output of the network matches the training labels as close as possible.
 Here I used a optimization technique called gradient descent.
 This technique is very intuitive because the thetas are updated according to their impact to the output of the cost function and are therefore improved iteratively.
 Concretely, by subtracting the partial derivative of the cost function with respect to one theta means that: if the derivative is positive, the theta is reduced to lower the cost, and vice versa when the derivative is negative.
 This derivative is often multiplied by a constant called learning rate *α ϵ ℝ*.
-It is very important to do a few test training runs to find an α such that the cost decreases over the iterations at a reasonable pace because a large α can cause the gradient descent to diverge from the local minimum instead of converging; and an α that's too small will result in unnecessarily many steps to converge to a local minimum, which is computationally costly.
+It is very important to do a few test training runs to find an α such that the cost decreases over the iterations at a reasonable pace because a large α can cause the gradient descent to diverge from the local minimum instead of converging; and an α that is too small will result in unnecessarily many steps to converge to a local minimum, which is computationally costly.
 It is also worth mentioning that if the regularization constant λ is too small, it would have little effect in preventing overfitting; however too large a λ can result in the network underfitting even the training data which is not ideal either.

 Here are the derived steps of how to update each theta using linear algebra.
 It is very important to update all thetas simultaneously or else gradient descent becomes unpredictable due to thetas changing according to the thetas before it which may cause failure to converge to local minimum.

 !["gd1"](https://github.com/sodiumbased/deep_learning_nn/blob/master/report_images/gd1.png)

 *All thetas change according to their respective derivative results*

 !["gd2"](https://github.com/sodiumbased/deep_learning_nn/blob/master/report_images/gd2.png)

 *Apply this for all l (layers), i (neurons in that layer) and j (θs associated with that neuron)*

 !["gd3"](https://github.com/sodiumbased/deep_learning_nn/blob/master/report_images/gd3.png)

 *The upper case delta terms are accumulated with the lower case delta terms*

 !["gd4"](https://github.com/sodiumbased/deep_learning_nn/blob/master/report_images/gd4.png)

 *All lower case delta terms are calculated iteratively to form an array of vectors because I couldn't figure out how to optimize this step with linear algebra*

 !["gd5"](https://github.com/sodiumbased/deep_learning_nn/blob/master/report_images/gd5.png)

 *The small delta term for each layer at a given training data set is the theta from that layer transposed, then multiplied by the small delta term from the previous layer, then element-wise multiplied (.\*) by the derivative of the activation sigmoid function*

 ## Difficulties and Challenges